 All TG athletes must submit: 1) a statement that they wish to compete in the gender opposite that of their birth.
-Minors: parents or guardians must submit a similar statement, 2) statement from the treating physician and medical records as indicated, 3) lab reports of testosterone levels for athletes over age 13 as noted below.
+Minors: parents or guardians must submit a similar statement; 2) statement from the treating physician and medical records as indicated; and, 3) lab reports of testosterone levels for athletes over age 13 as noted below.
 The GC may share relevant information with medical experts, as necessary.
-Once the GC has all required documentation, commission review will be completed within 10 days.
+Once the GC has all required documentation, review will be completed within 30 days.

 Androgenic hormones may possibly provide TG athletes with an unfair competitive advantage, so the GC may require TG athletes to provide documentation of appropriately managed therapy at the time of initial application to compete.
-After approval to compete as a member of their adopted gender, documentation must be re-submitted and approved yearly.
+After approval to compete as a member of their adopted gender, documentation must be re-submitted and approved prior to the start of each season.
 The GC will serve as the point of contact for all inquiries regarding these participants.
 The expense of any required testing will be the responsibility of the athlete.

 Current transgender testing requirements are as follows: